IsraelCohen54/Advanced-proggraming/README.md

 4. show anomalies with range of time steps, like that:

   4,7
   120, 170
   1702, 1703
   Done

   meaning that from 4 - 7 there were anomalies, etc

-5. Show True positive and False positive rate.
+5. Upload anomalies file, and show True positive and False positive rate.
 6. ye, that...
 XD
 ]